corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< note >}}
 To benefit from the new features, you may want to update your kotlinOptions to use language level 1.2.
-CorDapps targeting Corda 4 may not at this time use Kotlin 1.3.
+CorDapps targeting Corda 4 may not (at this time) use Kotlin 1.3.

 {{< /note >}}

-You also need to check you’re using Gradle 4.10—but not 5.
+You also need to check you’re using Gradle 4.10—not 5.
 If you use the Gradle wrapper, run:

 ```shell
 ./gradlew wrapper --gradle-version 4.10.3